 Villa Trissino Marzotto was built on an ancient fortress, from which it dominates a park and the surrounding landscape.

-The original building was edified by a family of Germanic origins, the Trissinos, who arrived in the Vicenza area during the 11th century; the building was transformed into a Venetian Villa in the 18th century by the architect Mattoni.
+The original building was edified by a family of Germanic origins, the Trissinos, who arrived in the Vicenza area during the 11th century; the building was transformed into a Venetian Villa in the 18th century by the architect Francesco Muttoni.

 The Villa was inherited by the Da Porto earls and, in 1951, the estate – abandoned and damaged during WWII – was purchased by the Earl Giannino Marzotto, who restored it to its original splendor.

-Today Villa Trissino Marzotto is open to visitors for guided tours, educational activities, exhibitions and events.
-The Villa also hosts a winery.
+Villa Trissino Marzotto is open to visitors for guided tours and educational activities.